-The top 192 teams in the country from Regionals advance to ORCS.
+Give or take a few, the top 192 teams in the country from Regionals advance to ORCS.
 Typically, this means that the top 7 teams from each Regional advance to the next level of competition.
 (Specific procedures for bid assignment are discussed in AMTA rule 6.6.)
 Only two teams from each school can advance to ORCS (even if more would have qualified).
-Programs are free to shuffle the students on each team before ORCS.
+Programs are free to shuffle the students on each team roster before ORCS.

-Teams that do not get a direct bid from Regionals may qualify for ORCS through an open bid procedure based on their performance at Regionals (as well as a number of other factors).
+Teams that do not get a direct bid from Regionals may still qualify for ORCS through an open bid procedure based on their performance at Regionals (as well as a number of other factors).
 As spaces at ORCS become available, AMTA starts with the top team that did not receive a direct bid and offers it an "open bid" (or "indirect bid") to ORCS.
 Complete information on this complicated process is provided in AMTA Rule 6.9.
-But, the bottom line is simple: even if your team does not receive a direct bid to ORCS from Regionals, don't lose hope!
+But the bottom line is simple: even if your team does not receive a direct bid to ORCS from Regionals, don't lose hope!

 Opening Round Championship Series: Held in March, ORCS is the first level of the National Tournament.
-Each of the eight competitions includes 24 teams.
-The top 6 teams at each ORCS site will advance to the National Championship Tournament.
+The top teams at each ORCS site will advance to the National Championship Tournament.